Kim Young-hwan

-He was also a long-term Member of the National Assembly in Ansan from 1996 to 2004 and 2009 to 2016.
+He was also a long-term member of the National Assembly in Ansan from 1996 to 2004 and 2009 to 2016.
 He stood for the Gyeonggi governorship in 2018 but lost.

 Early life and career

-Kim was born in Goesan, North Chungcheong Province in 1955.
-After graduated from Cheongju High School in 1973, he studied dentistry at Yonsei University.
-In 1977, he was detained for 2 years due to lead a protest to abolish the Restoration Constitution.
+Kim was born in Goesan, North Chungcheong Province, in 1955.
+After graduating from Cheongju High School in 1973, he studied dentistry at Yonsei University.
+In 1977, he was detained for 2 years due to leading a protest to abolish the Restoration Constitution.
 He was also involved in anti-dictatorship protests in 1980.